Front Strut Replacement

 What Exactly is a Strut?

-In order to make a vehicle stable, when it is rolling down the road, struts or shock absorbers are implemented.
+In order to make a vehicle stable, there is a stabilizer bar, shock absorbers, and/or struts situated in the front end of a vehicle.
 A strut has a shock absorber within it.
-It also has a spring and plates containing the shock absorber; Weather a shock or a strut is used all depends on the auto maker.
+It also has a spring and plates to contain the shock absorber.
+The strut is one unit, whereas a separate spring and shock absorber is sometimes used.
+Weather a shock or a strut is used all depends on the auto maker.
 Both are designed to resist compression.
 They don't eliminate it, they resist it, thus providing a less jarring ride on the vehicle and a smooth ride for the occupants.

 Some vehicles have struts in the front and shocks in the back, or vice versa, or shocks all around or they could have struts all around, again, this depends on the auto maker.